 Learning games often have to model a "problem space" that is congruent with system or practice in the real world.
-Often though, that problem space is turned into a rule-set with a constrainable (and understandable outcome.
+Often though, that problem space is turned into a rule-set with a constrainable (and understandable) outcome.
 While this makes for a "knowable" (and thus assessable) terrain for players to master, quite often in the real world problems are vastly more messy.
+Magic is simultaneously gigantic AND intricate, and offers a problem with enough "mess" that players are often pushing the edge of what they think is possible, rather than just fulfilling a rote concept.

 Learning game designers should consider that they can make games about things that are often not entirely knowable, and that in some cases, letting players wade into a problem space in a game with an unknown solution to mastery can create deep play and deep thought that would better prepare that player for grappling with the actual problem.
+Spending time on depth and intricacy is obviously costly and difficult, and has taken Magic many, many years with many mistakes, but learning game designers should at least weigh the benefits of adding depth purely to increase the fidelity of the learning objective, even if at the expense of immediate clarity.
+Some problems are fun BECAUSE they are obscure!

 Similarly, sometimes when designers make learning games they feed the player's need for order by oversimplifying the player's agency.
 In the real world, sometimes you can change the rules of the game in order to win, or approach a problem from an entirely different angle.
 Giving the player a second tier of agency that allows them to change the rules of play can allow for thinking that supports multiple layers of systemic thinking, bringing the learning game more into alignment with the types of problems in the real world that we consider non-trivial.